John Landis: 1978–1981

 Sean Daniel, an assistant to Universal executive Thom Mount, saw The Kentucky Fried Movie and recommended Landis to direct Animal House based on that.
 Landis says of the screenplay, "It was really literally one of the funniest things I ever read.
 It had a nasty edge like National Lampoon.
-I told him it was wonderful, extremely smart and funny, but everyone's a pig for one thing."
-While Animal House received mixed reviews, it was a massive financial success, earning over $120 million at the domestic box office, making it the highest grossing comedy film of its time.
+I told him it was wonderful, extremely smart, and funny, but everyone's a pig for one thing."
+While Animal House received mixed reviews, it was a massive financial success, earning over $120 million at the domestic box office, making it the highest-grossing comedy film of its time.
 Its success started the "gross-out" film genre, which became one of Hollywood's staples.
-It also featured the screen debuts of John Belushi, Karen Allen and Kevin Bacon.
+It also featured the screen debuts of John Belushi, Karen Allen, and Kevin Bacon.

 In 1980, Landis co-wrote and directed The Blues Brothers, a comedy starring John Belushi and Dan Aykroyd.
-It featured musical numbers by R&B and soul legends James Brown, Cab Calloway, Aretha Franklin, Ray Charles and John Lee Hooker.
+It featured musical numbers by rhythm and blues and soul legends James Brown, Cab Calloway, Aretha Franklin, Ray Charles, and John Lee Hooker.
 It was, at the time, one of the most expensive films ever made, costing almost $30 million (for comparison, Steven Spielberg's contemporary film 1941 cost $35 million).
-It is speculated that Spielberg and Landis engaged in a rivalry, the goal of which was to make the more expensive film.
+Spielberg and Landis reportedly engaged in a rivalry, the goal of which was to make the more expensive film.
 The rivalry might have been a friendly one, as Spielberg makes a cameo appearance in Blues Brothers (as the unnamed desk clerk near the end) and Landis had made a cameo in 1941 as a messenger.

 In 1981, Landis wrote and directed another cult-status film, the comedy-horror An American Werewolf in London.
 It was perhaps Landis' most personal project; he had been planning to make it since 1969, while in Yugoslavia working on Kelly's Heroes.
 It was another commercial success for Landis and inspired studios to put comedic elements in their horror films.